Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ### vmstat

-In that command we can view the memory that being used and CPU values, i/o and system utilizes, if you type this command you will get that information but that it, not like top that refresh itself every 3 second by default, but you can run it with refresh like, by using **delay** and **count** option.
+In that command we can view the memory that being used and CPU values, i/o and system utilizes, if you type this command you will get that information but that's it, not like top that refresh itself every 3 second by default, but you can run it with refresh like, by using **delay** and **count** option.
 In the delay you specify how long to wait between every time it display you the information, the count is how many time it will repeat it self, in that case you can see the changes along the way.

 ```
 vmstat 3 5